visoca/popgenomworkshop-hmm/README.md

 #### Victor Soria-Carrasco

 The aim of this practical is to estimate differentiation (i.e. F<sub>ST</sub>) between a pair of populations and identify contiguous regions of differentiation across the genome using a HMM approach.
 We are going to use whole genome data of a pair of sympatric populations of *Timema cristinae* stick insects that live on different host plants and experience different selective pressures.

 Data and scripts used during this practical will be available in a shared folder in Iceberg, the University of Sheffield HPC cluster, which will allow faster transfers.
-However, scripts are also available in this repository and data can be downloaded [here](), in case attendees would like to use it for practice after the workshop.
+However, in case attendees would like to use it for practice after the workshop, scripts are also available in [this repository](https://github.com/visoca/popgenomworkshop-hmm) and data can be downloaded [here](https://drive.google.com/file/d/1w9g9vHGDmt8LUiqeGeI0DP6aOSo7O_iK/view?usp=sharing) (and results [here]()).
+The source code of ```estpEM```, the program used to estimate allele frequencies from genotype likelihoods, is available [here](https://bitbucket.org/visoca/transitions_genomic_differentiation_timema/src/c662bf2ddeb03f8b4de934d88c4397052c1931f4/fst/estpEM_2014-10-08.tar.gz?at=master).

 ## 1. Initial set up
 We are going to create a working directory in a dedicated space in the HPC cluster (/data/$USER) and copy the necessary scripts and data files to run this practical.